- 5 minutes to read

 After background calculations are finished, the Pivot Grid Control does the following:

-- unlocks access to pivot grid data through an API, hides the loading panel and activates the UI;
+- unlocks access to the pivot grid data through an API, hides the loading panel and activates the UI;

 - raises the PivotGridControl.AsyncOperationCompleted event;

-- executes a custom delegate (if one has been passed).
+- executes a custom delegate.

 When handling custom painting events, you cannot use PivotGridControl members to access pivot grid data.
 Use the IThreadSafeAccessible interface members implemented by the PivotGridControl class instead.
 They allow you to obtain field and group collections, as well as text displayed in field value and data cells.